-Chickenpox is a classic time to get impetigo.
+Chickenpox use to be a classic time to get impetigo, before the chickenpox vaccine.
 The pox provide a place for the bacteria to enter the skin and the scratching moves the bacteria inside.
 That’s one of the reasons why your mother told you not to scratch!

 There are two classic forms of impetigo — with blisters (bullous impetigo) and without blisters (nonbullous impetigo).

 Fluid-filled blisters can form on the face, trunk, limbs, or in the diaper area.
 The blisters break and leak easily, leaving a thin rim of dead skin around a raw, moist sore that may form a scab.
 Staph is almost always the cause of bullous impetigo.

 Impetigo without blisters is most common near the nose, mouth, or ears, but it can occur anywhere on the body.
 It usually begins as a small red patch or a pimple, which spreads to a larger honey-crusted sore.
 The infection can spread under the skin and pop up at distant sites.
 It can also spread to other parts of the body by fingers, clothes, or towels.

 This type of impetigo sometimes itches.
 There may be swollen glands nearby.
 This type of impetigo is also most commonly caused by staph, but strep are a frequent cause.

 The staph usually comes from the nose.
 By contrast, the strep usually arrives on the skin first, causes impetigo, and then may cause strep throat or other strep infections (even kidney disease).

 Impetigo is quite contagious.
 It can be spread by touch (contact transmission) and by shared objects, such as towels or washcloths (fomites).
 Impetigo is teeming with aggressive bacteria, but the bacteria cannot enter someone’s intact, healthy skin.
 Others can easily catch impetigo if the bacteria encounter a break in their stratum corneum.